Best Black Friday mobile phone and contract deals: from iPhone to Samsung, O2 to Tesco Mobile

 What Black Friday phone deals can be expected this year?

-While there’s been a flurry of new phones released – with more to come – this autumn, it’s unlikely that you’ll find any stand-out deals on flagship phones.
+While there’s been a flurry of new phones released this autumn, it’s unlikely that you’ll find any stand-out deals on flagship phones.
 Yes, we saw some offers on top-of-the-range handsets in 2019, including the iPhone 11 and Samsung S10, but they weren’t the biggest price reductions.

 If you are interested in either of these phones, soon will be the perfect time to pick up these phones, as they’ve both been superseded by the iPhone 12 and Samsung Galaxy S20 this year.
 Black Friday is the prime time to pick up former flagship phones, as networks and retailers alike drop prices.